 This heavyweight fabric has a rough texture because of the twill or herringbone weaving.
 You’ll also find tweeds with colored slubs that add more texture to the fabric.
-It’s usually made into jackets, coats, and skirts, but some lighter varieties are great for making home decors.
+It’s usually made into jackets, coats, and skirts, but some lighter varieties are great for making home decor.

-Another bulky type of textured fabric, the terrycloth, has loops on one of its surfaces or both surfaces.
+Another bulky type of textured fabric, terrycloth, has loops on one of its surfaces or both surfaces.
 It’s absorbent, soft, and cozy, so it’s commonly used for producing robes, towels, soft toys, and even cloth diapers.
 You can find woven and knitted terrycloth varieties.

 23 and 24.
 Velvet and Velour